 Try to avoid purchasing a machine without tools or a bowl.
 The machine should have at least a whisk and a 'K' Beater and a bowl.
 Anything other than this and the above specs, could cost more money than is budgeted for.
 Price guidances for secondhand / used machines are difficult but there is a limit one should spend on a risk.

-Current workload as of 7 July 2021 Combined restorations and servicing - 133 Machines.
-Current waiting list if orders are taken now is December 2021 but realistically, January 2022.
-This may vary
+Current workload as of 5 January 2022 Combined restorations and servicing - 159 Machines.
+Estimated current waiting list of orders taken as of 5 January 2022 is September 2022 but this may vary

 MOTOR REPAIR KITS